numbbo/coco/README.md

   - make, such as GNU make
   - Python >=2.6 with `setuptools` installed
 2. For a machine running the post-processing
-  - Python 2.6 or 2.7 with `numpy` and `matplotlib` installed

-For Python (running the post-processing), we recommend to install the [Anaconda library](https://www.continuum.io/downloads).
-Please note that Python 3 is not yet supported for the post-processing part of NumBBO/CoCO!
+  - Python 2.6 or 2.7 with `numpy` and `matplotlib` installed.
+We recommend to install the [Anaconda library](https://www.continuum.io/downloads).
+Please note that Python 3 is not yet supported with the post-processing part of NumBBO/CoCO!

 ### Windows Specifics
 Under Windows, two alternative compile toolchains can be used: